-It is very important that you tick a box to claim for your housing costs.
+It is very important that you tick the box to claim your housing costs.
 The Universal Credit ‘housing element’ will be paid directly to your landlord.
 This may not cover all of your rent and you will be responsible for covering any shortfall.

-If you are receive Universal Credit, Housing Benefit or you are living in a social sector house (Housing Executive or Housing Association), you can apply for a Discretionary Housing Payment to help pay your rent
+If you receive Universal Credit, Housing Benefit or you are living in a social sector house (Housing Executive or Housing Association), you can apply for a Discretionary Housing Payment to help pay your rent.

 What proof do I need?

 You need to have details of your housing provider and how much rent you pay including any service charges and proof of your tenancy agreement.
-Make sure you take these to your Universal Credit interview.
+Make sure you take this information to your Universal Credit interview.